ImpregnableProgrammer/LaTeX/README.md

 # LaTeX
-Repository for LaTeX files I created for the most part
+Repository for LaTeX files I created for the most part using a TeX Live distroibution combined with Visual Studio Code LaTeX extensions.